Norway's Constitution Day parades in Oslo, Bergen, Stavanger and Trondheim have been cancelled. Other cities are expected to follow.

 Last week, the Norwegian government announced a partial lifting of the most drastic emergency measures ever seen in Norway in peacetime.
 However, while schools will reopen along with some other businesses, public events remain prohibited.
 This means all cultural and sporting events will be off until mid-June at the earliest.

 The aim?
 To limit the spread of the coronavirus infection COVID-19.
-At the time of writing, seven people have died in Norway with more than 100 in hospital.
-More than 1,800 people in Norway have tested positive for the infection.
-While the restrictions are initially in place for 14 days, Prime Minister Erna Solberg said they could be extended.
+At the time of writing, 152 have died in Norway with the infection, while more than 6,700 people have tested positive.

 Norway's biggest public gathering

 Norway's Constitution Day involves crowds of people gathering to watch and take part in ‘people's parades'.
 Watch this video from Trondheim and take a look at this photo from Oslo, and you'll soon see the problem: